lewishowles/components/src/components/form/form-flow/form-flow.md

 Moving forward with continue validates the current screen, while moving back does not.

+`form-flow` uses the same concept as `form-wrapper`.
+It takes care of one model, validation, and final submission while each `form-screen` supplies one part of the form and its fields.

+Final submission validates the whole form.
+If another visible screen has an error, the flow moves there and focuses its error summary; fixing it and submitting again moves to the next screen with an error.
+Errors that don't belong to any visible screen stay on the current screen's error summary.

 ## Slots

 ### `default`

 One or more `form-screen` components plus other content.
-Content outside of `form-screen` is shown while screen content is active and hidden while the review destination is shown.
+Content outside of `form-screen` is shown while screen content is active and hidden while the review is shown.

 | Slot prop      | Type      | Description                                         |
 | -------------- | --------- | --------------------------------------------------- |